philippineglobaloutsourcing/module52/readme.md

 	'Module'   => Caffeinated\Modules\Facades\Module::class,

-	* Note: as of this publication caffeinated/modules is not yet ready for 5.2 so I have to manually integrate it ...
-So there's that
+	* Note: as of 2017-01-11 caffeinated/modules is not yet ready for 5.2 so I have to manually integrate it.

 	**Notes**
 	autoload_psr4.php